Electronic circuits terms for beginners (2024)

 Learn electronic circuits (PCB design)

-As we discussed there are softwares for circuit schematics.
-Similarly, there are PCB design softwares as well.
-We design the PCB in those softwares, generate the required files and send them to PCB manufacturers for batch production.
+As we discussed, there are different software for circuit schematics.
+Similarly, there are PCB design software as well.
+We design the PCB in that software, generate the required files, and send them to PCB manufacturers for batch production.

 Conclusion

-Electronic circuits are the core part of every electronic product that we use on a daily basis.
-These circuits come in that green boards if you ever opened any electronic device.
+Electronic circuits are the core part of every electronic product that we use daily.
+These circuits come in green boards if you ever opened any electronic device.

-Basically, any electronic circuit is a specific combination of various electronic components well connected together.
+An electronic circuit is a specific combination of various electronic components well connected.

 Just like you are starting with a new field there are a few basic terms that you need to know.
 The same goes for circuits as well.
 There are a few fundamental electronic circuit terms that one must understand.